giusfds/giusfds/README.md

 </div>
 <br />
 <hr />

 <div align="center">
   <p>
     <em>
-      Remember: Stay curious, keep coding, and may your coffee be strong!
+      Remember: Stay curious, keep coding, and may the Force be with you!
-      ☕💻
+      ✨💻
     </em>
   </p>
 </div>